 Chris the sheep

 Chris’s rescue and shearing in Canberra attracted international media attention.
-He now lives on a farm in New South Wales.
 Chris’s fleece is on show in the Museum’s Old New Land gallery.

 In August 2015, personal trainer Sue Dowling, who was walking on the outskirts of northern Canberra with a client, noticed a sheep with a heavy fleece in a nearby paddock.
 They dubbed the merino Chris after ‘Chris the unhappy sheep’ from the British comedy series Father Ted.
 When she noticed Chris wasn’t moving, Dowling called the RSPCA, who rescued Chris and took him to the Weston shelter.